kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 You may find it useful to create helper functions that contain calls to these utilities so that you can easily log all stack traces into a database table or a file for later viewing.
 These can be of utmost importance when debugging issues or evaluating application execution.

-  CHAPTER 9  EXCEPTIONS
-211
-9-10.
+## 9-10.
 Displaying PL/SQL Compiler Warnings
 **Problem**
 You are interested in making your code more robust by ensuring that no issues will crop up as time goes by and the code evolves.
 You want to have the PL/SQL compiler alert you of possible issues with your